 World Heritage Sites are recognised by UNESCO (The United Nations Educational, Scientific and Cultural Organisation) as places of internationally significant cultural or natural heritage, whose Outstanding Universal Value is considered to transcend national boundaries and to be of importance for future generations.

 Being placed on the World Heritage List is a high accolade and demonstrates international recognition of the Site’s significance.
 Countries with World Heritage Sites have to manage them to ensure that their Outstanding Universal Value is sustained into the future.
-Scotland currently has five World Heritage Sites.
+Scotland currently has six World Heritage Sites.

 Zoom in on the map to get details of the site boundaries including buffer zones and sensitive areas where relevant.